Accolade

-The accolade (also known as dubbing or adoubement) (benedictio militis) was the central act in the rite of passage ceremonies conferring knighthood in the Middle Ages.
-From about 1852, the term accolade was used much more generally to mean "praise" or "award" or "honour".
+The accolade (also known as dubbing, adoubement, or knighting) (benedictio militis) was the central act in the rite of passage ceremonies conferring knighthood in the Middle Ages.

 Etymology

-Accolade was first used in 1611 and is French, from Occitan acolada.
-This, in turn, came from the Latin ad ("to") + collum ("neck") and in Occitan originally meant "embrace".

-Accolade is akin to "dubbing" or "to dub" since the tap on the shoulder with the knighting sword is accepted to be the point at which the title is awarded.
+The term accolade entered English by 1591, when Thomas Lodge used it in a historical romance about Robert the Devil: "He had with all solemnitie the accolade, and was commanded to kneele downe to receiue the order of Knighthoode."
+It derives from the Middle French accolee, meaning an embrace or the bestowal of knighthood thereby, which in turn descends from the Latin collum, meaning "neck".

 History

 Ceremony

-The accolade is a ceremony to confer knighthood.
-It may take many forms, including the tapping of the flat side of a knighting sword on the shoulders of a candidate (who is himself sometimes referred to as an accolade during the ceremony) or an embrace about the neck.
+Accolade ceremonies have taken a variety of forms, including the tapping of the flat side of a knighting sword on the shoulders of a candidate (who is himself sometimes referred to as an accolade during the ceremony) or an embrace about the neck.

-There is some disagreement among historians on the actual ceremony and in what time period certain methods could have been used.
-It could have been an embrace or a slight blow on the neck or cheek.
-Gregory of Tours wrote that the early kings of France, in conferring the gilt shoulder-belt, kissed the knights on the left cheek.
-In knighting his son Henry with the ceremony of the accolade, history records that William the Conqueror used the blow.

 The earliest reference to the knighting as a formal ceremony in Germany is in the Annals of Aachen under the year 1184, when the Emperor Frederick I's sons, Henry VI and Frederick VI, "were made knights" (facti sunt milites).

-The blow, or colée, when first utilized was given with a bare fist, a stout box on the ear.
-This was later substituted for by a gentle stroke with the flat part of the sword against the side of the neck.
-This then developed into the custom of tapping on either the right or left shoulder, or both, which is still the tradition in the United Kingdom today.

 An early Germanic coming-of-age ceremony, of presenting a youth with a weapon that was buckled on him, was elaborated in the 10th and 11th centuries as a sign that the minor had come of age.
-Initially this was a simple rite often performed on the battlefield, where writers of Romance enjoyed placing it.
 A panel in the Bayeux Tapestry shows the knighting of Harold by William of Normandy, but the specific gesture is not clearly represented.
-Another military knight (commander of an army), sufficiently impressed by a warrior's loyalty, would tap a fighting soldier on his back and shoulder with the flat of his sword and announce that he was now an official knight.
-Some words that might be spoken at that moment were Advances Chevalier au nom de Dieu.